brunoNetId/rhods-transfer-learning/README.md

    You can test the pipeline by clicking `Action > Start`, accept default values and click `Start`.

    You should see the pipeline fail because there is no trainable data available just yet.

+1. Upload training data to S3.

+   There are two options to upload training data:
+   * **Manually**: Use Minio's UI console to upload the `images` dataset under:
+     * dataset/images
+   * **Automatically**: Use the Camel server provided in the repository to push training data to S3.
+Follow the instructions under:
+     * camel/server-quarkus/Readme.txt

+1. Train the model.

+   You can re-run the pipeline by clicking `Action > Start`, accept default values and click `Start`.

+   You should now see the pipeline succeed.
+It will push the new model in the `production` bucket.

+1. Deploy the TensorFlow server.

+   Under the `ai-demo` project, deploy the following YAML resource:
+      * **deployment/tensorflow.yaml**

+   The server will pick up the newly trained model from the S3 bucket.

+1. Run an inference request.

+   To test the Model server works, follow the instructions below.
+   1. From a terminal window change directory to client folder:
+      ```bash
+      cd client
+      ```
+   1. Edit the `infer.sh` script and configure the `server` url with your TensorFlow server's route.

+   1. Run the script:
+      ```
+      ./infer.sh
+      ```
+      The output should show something similar to:
+      ```
+      "predictions": ["tea-lemon", "0.866093"]
+      ```